SnailText

 Locked to English.
 Dictionary loaded with kubectl, gRPC, async/await, your team's API names.
 Zero misrecognitions on technical jargon you use daily.

-Locked to RU.
-Dictionary loaded with character names from your novel.
-Snippets ready for chapter headings and recurring phrases.
+Bigger model for higher accuracy.
+Dictionary loaded with names and terms from your project.
+Snippets ready for headings, callouts, and recurring phrases.

 Slack quick